 The orchestration and control software has full control of which destination can receive which multicast, thereby reducing the security risk substantially.

-The default behavior of an automatically routed network is to allow all traffic, unless it is specifically instructed to block it.
+The default behaviour of an automatically routed network is to allow all traffic, unless it is specifically instructed to block it.
 In contrast, an SDN-controlled network works in the exact opposite way: it blocks all traffic, unless specifically instructed to allow it.
 Since the number of pieces of equipment that could connect to a media flow in a network is potentially infinite, blocking equipment is a complex, time-consuming and never-ending task, whereas allowing valid equipment is a fairly contained exercise.

 There is no need for drivers for every piece of equipment, as the control is done in the network.
 That means that new equipment can be brought into the production set-up easily and cost-effectively.